Web Filter Guidelines

 If they or another person at the University tries to visit the same site later, they’ll instead see the web filter block page with our University branding on it and in the explanatory text we mention that it may be blocked due to it being a new site.
-The web filter then spends the next 1-3 days (typically the lower end of that range) figuring out if the site is dangerous or safe and if it’s the latter, people are allowed to access it once again.
+The web filter then spends the next 24 hours (often it can take a lot less) figuring out if the site is dangerous or safe and if it’s the latter, people are allowed to access it once again.

 So if you wait up to 3 days and the website is considered at that point to be safe it will be recategorised and you should then be able to access it.

 Q: I think a category blocked by the Web Filter is incorrect, what do I do?

 If a website you are attempting to access appears in one or more of the categories blocked by the web filter, you will see a message similar to the following: